Documentation Index

 resource_agent_1

-3. When the Control Panel window appears, click System and Security > Administrative Tools > Services in order to run Services.
+3. When the Control Panel window appears, navigate to System and Security > Administrative Tools > Services to run Services.

 4. Double-click Remote Registry to open the Remote Registry Properties (Local Computer) window.